Legacy-Edition-Minigames/Documentation/docs/source/toolbox/installing-toolbox.rst

 Installing ToolBox
 ^^^^^^^^^^^^^^^^^^
-ToolBox can be downloaded from LEM's GitHub.
+ToolBox can be downloaded from `LEM's GitHub <https://github.com/Legacy-Edition-Minigames/ToolBox/releases/latest>`_.

 .. tip::
    We recommend saving the ToolBox jar into it's own folder.